 - The cart should be at least 4 feet clear of parked cars, trees and all other obstructions that may impede the garbage truck's mechanical arm from lifting the cart.

 - A maximum of two rollout carts are allowed per residence.
-A fee, to be paid at the Town Hall Annex, is charged for the second cart based on the town's cost.
+A fee, to be paid at Town Hall, is charged for the second cart based on the town's cost.

 The first time that the garbage collection policy is not complied with, the driver still will collect your trash.
 The collector will attach a sanitation policy tag to your cart explaining what you can do to comply with the waste collection policy.